epigenesys/epi-js-npm/README.md

 * A simple Remote lightbox using Twitter Bootstrap modal
 * A simple Growl-like using Twitter Bootstrap alert
 * A simple table filter
+* A script to automatically update content of the element by polling
 * A script to hide / show HTML elements based on user input
 * A script / CSS utility classes to reflow tables based on screen size